Rayvhiz/mc-server-runner/README.md

-# Minecraft Forge Auto Runner for Linux Server
+# Minecraft Forge Server Runner for Linux Server

 ## Description
 The scripts start a Minecraft Forge server and restart the server, if it crashes.